Deekshita12/product-intelligence-competitive-market-analytics/README.md

 # 🚀 Product Intelligence & Competitive Market Analytics Platform
+> **An End-to-End Business Intelligence Solution for Pricing Analytics, Product Intelligence, Competitive Benchmarking, and Strategic Decision-Making.**
+>
+> A comprehensive analytics solution built using **Python, PostgreSQL, SQL, Power BI, and DAX** to analyze **product competitiveness, pricing strategies, market saturation, customer value perception, and hidden business opportunities**.
+The project demonstrates the complete analytics lifecycle—from **data preprocessing and ETL** to **interactive business intelligence dashboards** that support strategic decision-making.

 ## ⭐ Why This Project?

 Businesses operating in competitive online marketplaces generate large volumes of product and pricing data every day.
 Converting this information into meaningful business insights requires a structured analytics workflow that combines data engineering, SQL analytics, and business intelligence.